image-forge.net

 1. PrepareSet up one clean Windows source machine.

-2. BootStart ImageForge USB or PXE WinPE media.
+2. BootStart the PC with the ImageForge USB or optional network boot.

 What each role needs